Roy Cohn: Representation of Donald Trump

+While representing Trump, Cohn also represented mobster Anthony Salerno, who along with other mobsters controlled the concrete unions in New York.
+Cohn is alleged to have introduced Salerno to Trump, which later led to Salerno's aiding Trump in the construction of Trump Tower by providing concrete at reduced prices.

+In his 1987 book The Art of the Deal Trump wrote about "all the hundreds of 'respectable' guys who made careers out of boasting about their uncompromising integrity but have absolutely no loyalty ….
+What I liked most about Roy Cohn was that he would do just the opposite."

 Lionel trains

-Cohn was the grandnephew of Joshua Lionel Cowen, founder of the Lionel model train company.
+Cohn was the grand-nephew of Joshua Lionel Cowen, founder of the Lionel model train company.
 By 1959, Cowen and his son Lawrence had become involved in a family dispute over control of the company.
 In October 1959, Cohn and a group of investors stepped in and gained control of the company, having bought 200,000 of the firm's 700,000 shares, which were purchased by his syndicate from the Cowens and on the open market over a three-month period prior to the takeover.

-Under Cohn's leadership, Lionel was plagued by declining sales, quality-control problems and huge financial losses.
+Under Cohn's three-and-a-half-year leadership, Lionel was plagued by declining sales, quality-control problems and huge financial losses.
 In 1963, Cohn was forced to resign from the company after losing a proxy fight.